%201.png)

 Overview of Research Findings

-5 main problems were found throughout the mobile ordering process
+5 main problems were found throughout the mobile ordering process from the 3 research methods conducted

 Competitive Analysis